DFHack/dfhack/docs/plugins/workflow.rst

     List active constraints as workflow commands that re-create them; this list can be copied to a file, and then reloaded using the `script` built-in command.
-``fix-job-postings [dry-run]``
-    Fixes crashes caused by the version of workflow released with DFHack 0.40.24-r4.
-It will be run automatically if needed.
-If your save has never been run with this version, you will never need this command.
-Specify the ``dry-run`` keyword to see what this command would do without making any changes to game state.

 Examples
 --------